John Chick: Hamilton Tiger-Cats

 On January 24, 2016, it was reported that Chick had signed with the Hamilton Tiger-Cats (CFL), reuniting him with his first CFL coach, Kent Austin.
 In his first season in Hamilton, Chick played in all 18 regular season games, tied his single-season tackle record of 40, and amassed 14 quarterback sacks (one shy of his career high).
 He was named a CFL All-Star for the third time in his career.
 On May 15, 2017, the Ti-Cats announced a contract extension for Chick, keeping him in Hamilton through the 2018 season.

 Edmonton Eskimos

 On August 20, 2017, the Tiger-Cats traded Chick to the Edmonton Eskimos.
 In the deal, the Eskimos also received a fifth-round pick in the 2018 draft; the Tiger-Cats received a second-round pick in the 2018 draft.
 After having played briefly with the Eskimos organization, he announced his retirement from professional football on March 30, 2018.

 Personal life

 Chick was diagnosed with Type 1 diabetes when he was 14 years old.
 He wears an insulin pump at all times.
 He does charity work with several diabetes-related associations.

+Chick currently works as Director of Prison Ministry for the Catholic Diocese of St. Augustine in Northeast Florida.